mitthrawnuruodo/ghc-js1-lesson-2.2-arrays/README.md

 a) Console log out how many items the Array holds.

-b) Add "Tomato" to the end of the Array.
+b) Add `"Tomato"` to the end of the Array.

-c) Add "Cucumber" to the start of the Array.
+c) Add `"Cucumber"` to the start of the Array.

-d) Use a for loop to go over the Array, and for each item, console log out the value of the item and how many letters it contains (eg. "Tomato contains 6 letter").
+d) Use a `for` loop to go over the Array, and for each item, console log out the value of the item and how many letters it contains (eg. "Tomato contains 6 letters").

 ## Exercise 4